CipherTrustee/certisfy-signer/README.md

       See the signer console app for an example of how this is done.

     - `useExchange`\
-      This is optional, it can be a DH exchange object previously obtained via `certisfy.getDHExchange(userCode)`.
+      This is optional, it can be a DH exchange object previously obtained via `certisfySDK.api.getDHExchange(userCode)`.

     **Usage**

     ```javascript
-    const {status,dhExchange,claim} = await certisfy.executeDHExchange(userCode,fnClaimProvider,useExchange);
+    const {status,dhExchange,claim} = await certisfySDK.signer.executeDHExchange(userCode,fnClaimProvider,useExchange);
     const {create_date,user_code,public_key} = dhExchange;
     ```